 The Base of The Double Door Dog House

 The base was repurposed from the old dog house.
-It can be made of 2×4’s and plywood.
+It can be made of 2x4s and plywood.
 The total size is 38″ by 96″.

-It is resting on concrete blocks and was leveled prior to adding the walls because the ground is unlevel in this area.
+Our large dog house is resting on concrete blocks, like these, and was leveled prior to adding the walls because the ground is unlevel in this area.

 When To Install The Heat Lamps In Your Dog House

 Prior to adding the front of the dog house, go ahead and install the heat lamps.
 We used clamp lights like these.
-They clamp right onto the ridge beam easily.
+They clamp right onto the ridge beam.

 Create a hole in the back wall using a round drill bit, like one of these, just large enough to fit the drop cord through.
 Install screws as shown for securing the cords safely out of the way.